-VHC Veterinary Technicians
+VHC Veterinary Nurses

 The Veterinary Health Center is a state-of-the-art specialty hospital and the only facility in the state offering routine care, emergency care and 14 different specialties.